Below, we discuss whether biomass, biofuel, bioenergy, and biogas might be sustainable across several indicators.

 – Being Complementary/Supplementary To Other Energy Sources To Lower Carbon Footprint

 In some cases RNG might be complementary or supplementary to the functions natural gas, and help lower the carbon footprint of these functions.

 RNG could work in the background [of some regions] to lower the carbon intensity of natural gas

 – Considering The Concept Of ‘Paying Back The Carbon Debt’

 physicsworld.com also discusses the concept of ‘paying back the carbon debt’ of an energy source

 The more front loaded the carbon debt is for an energy project, and the more carbon intensive the energy or fuel is, the longer the carbon debt takes to pay off

-So, analysing the carbon debt might be important when comparing energy sources
+So, analysing the carbon debt of biomass related energy sources might be important when comparing energy sources

 Second & Third Generation Biomass

-They could present new possibilities, and benefits and drawback compared to edible food and crop biomass grown as dedicated biomass
+They could present new possibilities, and benefits and drawbacks compared to edible food and crop biomass grown as dedicated biomass